-Although long ago tomatoes were believed to be toxic, today growing (and EATING!) tomatoes is a popular American pastime.
-Neighbors compete for the title of earliest tomato; friends claim the most bountiful crops; and Wilson’s boasts the largest selection in town.
-Whatever your tastes for tomatoes may be, Wilson’s has a match.
+Although tomatoes were believed to be toxic, today growing (and EATING!) tomatoes is a popular American pastime.
+Neighbors compete for the title of earliest tomato; friends claim the most bountiful crops, and Wilson’s boasts the largest selection in town.
+Whatever your tastes for tomatoes maybe, Wilson’s has a match.
 From our sauce tomatoes like ‘La Roma,’ to straight off the vine goodness given by ‘Super Sweet 100,’ we love our tomatoes!

 Choosing The Right Tomato